-The non-interest income is the revenue income generated from the non-core activities by the banks and financial institutions (loan processing fee, late payment fees, credit card charges, service charge, penalties, etc) and play a very important role in its overall profitability.
+The non-interest income is the revenue income generated from the non-core activities by the banks and financial institutions (loan processing fee, late payment fees, credit card charges, service charges, penalties, etc.) and play a vital role in its overall profitability.

 - The core activities of any bank or financial institution is to accept deposit and from the accumulated deposits bank lends money.
 Thus, a bank earns interest income by lending money to the borrowers at a higher rate and pay interest on the deposit accounts at a relatively lower rate.
 The difference between the interest earned and interest paid is called the net interest income.
 Thus, in the banking business models, the net interest income is the operating revenue generated from the core activities of the business.

 - However, it is not the only source of income a bank or financial institution may have during the year of operation.
 The total income of any Bank or financial institution is the sum of interest income and non-interest income.
 It is the other revenue streams which is not directly attributed to lending the money.

 - For example, assume XYZ Bank lent the US $ 1000,000 to ABC Inc. at the rate of 6% p.a. for 10 years equated repayment.
 Let us assume the bank earned a total interest income of US $ 60,000 from ABC Inc. However, at the time of sanction of the loan, XYZ bank charged 0.5% of loan amount towards Loan origination fee, an upfront payment of US $ 500 towards the other service charges.